A Physical Therapy Guide to Hip Bursitis

 Bursitis generally worsens gradually over time.
 There are several bursae around the hip joint.
-The most commonly affected bursae are located on the outside of the hip, near the bony protrusion known as the greater trochanter — the area we generally measure our hip width from.
+The most commonly affected bursae are located on the outside of the hip, near the bony protrusion known as the greater trochanter — the area where we generally measure our hip width.
 These bursae are known as the greater trochanteric bursa.2 Other hip bursae include the ischial bursa (where you sit) and iliopsoas bursa (in the front of the hip).

 CityPT clinicians and other physical therapists following the latest evidence will refer to greater trochanteric bursitis as greater trochanteric pain syndrome.
-The latest research indicates that the true cause of lateral hip pain is most often related to the gluteal tendons.4
+The latest research indicates that the true cause of lateral hip pain is most often related to the gluteal tendons.3

 The primary causes of hip bursitis are related to excessive friction or pressure on the bursae.
 This can occur with overuse, direct trauma, or repetitive motions.
 Other potential causes include arthritis, gout, and infection.
 However, hip bursitis can also have no known cause.`

 Certain risk factors may increase your chances of developing hip bursitis.
 These include age, gender, and obesity.
 For example, bursitis is more common in women over 40.

 If you have any of the following risk factors, you may be more likely to develop hip bursitis:1

 - Age over 40

 - Female gender — particularly with an increased Q-angle (how close the knees are together when standing)

 - Arthritis (Osteoarthritis or Rheumatoid arthritis)

 - Overtraining (athletes or other active individuals)